Pros And Cons Of Mortgage Forbearance

 Mortgage Forbearance Requirements

-Facing an ongoing financial hardship?
-Make a point to call your lender today and tell them of the situation before you run the risk of facing missed payments.
-If you wish to apply for forbearance, your mortgage lender may request some important documentation and information, including:
+If you’re facing an ongoing financial hardship, call your loan servicer.
+Explain the situation to them before you ever miss a payment.
+If you decide to apply for forbearance, your mortgage lender may request some documentation and information, including:

 - Details on your monthly take-home pay